ClaudioMota/BugTestsRocket/README.md

 }
 ```

-You can always change it for adding the functionalities your project require.
+You can always change it for adding pre/post tests processing or any other functionality your project requires.

 ### Runner parameters